Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Text and Numbering

-Custom text options include department names, jurisdictions, rank titles, and officer names.
+Text options include department names, jurisdictions, rank titles, and officer names.
 Badge numbers can be formatted in different styles and sizes.
 Some departments add mottos, state names, or other identifying text.
 The key is maintaining readability while incorporating all necessary information within the badge’s limited space.

 • Shield badges account for roughly 65% of all police department orders